Massachusetts Program Coordinator

 Who We Are:

 FoodCorps believes every school should be a healthy school and every child – regardless of race, place or class – deserves to be well nourished and ready to learn.
-In underserved communities across the country, our AmeriCorps leaders teach students about healthy food through hands-on lessons, partner with farmers and food service workers to create nutritious and delicious school meals, and collaborate with communities to ensure a long-term culture of health.
+In underserved communities across the country, our AmeriCorps leaders teach students about healthy food through hands-on lessons, partner with teachers and schools to create nutritious and delicious school meals, and collaborate with communities to ensure a long-term culture of health.
 Building on this foundation of direct impact, FoodCorps pursues systemic strategies that will benefit all of our nation’s 100,000 schools.

 What We’re Looking For:

-FoodCorps seeks a motivated and passionate individual to lead, coach, and support a cohort of 15 FoodCorps service members and FoodCorps programming in Massachusetts under the direction of the Massachusetts Program Director.
+FoodCorps seeks a motivated and passionate individual to lead, coach, and support a cohort of 20 FoodCorps service members and FoodCorps programming in Massachusetts under the direction of the Massachusetts Program Manager.
 The Program Coordinator will play a critical role in the delivery of high quality, high fidelity programming statewide by assisting with the training and ongoing coaching to service members, the selection and management of service sites, and the day to day program administration tasks.
-They will have experience leading young teams and be excited to support new, pre-professional leaders.
-This position will also be the first of six program coordinators nationwide and be working through many system changes.
-The ability to learn, adapt, and work through ambiguity will be important in this role!
+They will have experience leading teams and be excited to support new, pre-professional leaders.
 Successful candidates will be mission-driven with a passion for national service.

-This full time position will be based in FoodCorps Massachusetts field office and will require frequent in-state and occasional out of state travel.
+This full-time position will begin as a remote position and will require frequent in-state and occasional out of state travel.

 Who You Are: